Bw3ll/ShellWasp/README.md

 # ShellWasp
 <b>Update</b>: I have uploaded slides and white paper from Black Hat Middle East on 11/15/2022.
-I will later in the week add some inline Assembly used in one of the demos, after I have a chance to clean it up.
-Please check back
+On 11/24/22, I added a couple samples to the samples directory .
+One is some inline Assembly used in one of the demos, and another is an .ASM and tester file for an alternative way to do CreateProcess.
+I may add more irregularly.

 ShellWasp is a new tool to faciliate creating shellcode utilizing syscalls, released at DEF CON 30 on August 12, 2022.
 It will also soon be a briefing at Black Hat Middle East and Africa this November, 2022!
 It is likely some more sample syscall shellcodes will be made released then or shortly thereafter.